EoinDavey/Setanta/docs/_english/06-results.md

 </div>
 </div>

-When you use `fad` you get a result back, specifically the length of the list or the length of the letters.
+When you use `fad` you get a result back, specifically the length of the list or the length of the text.

 In the same way, the action `go_uimh` has a result.
-You use `go_uimh` to convert letters to a number.
+You use `go_uimh` to convert text to a number.
 For example:

 <div class="language-python highlighter-rouge">
 <div class="highlight">